Review

 Gameplay and features

-What immediately becomes apparent, from the get go, in this collection, compared to the Crash Bandicoot one, is how well and precise the gameplay holds up.
+What at once becomes clear, from the get-go in this collection, compared to the Crash Bandicoot one, is how well and precise the gameplay holds up.
 The battling against enemies is about either ramming or burning them, it requires observing them to know what to do.
 Small enemies, with no armour, can be rammed or burnt, if they have armour only ramming works, while large enemies usually just require burning.
-You'll quickly learn which enemy needs which type of attack.
-Spyro can also roll from side to side with the shoulder buttons, required for the more experienced players to dodge enemy attacks.

 Video

 Much like how the Crash Bandicoot trilogy upgraded these old looking games in a pretty, yet nostalgic fashion, this trilogy gets the same treatment with care.
 The consistency is key here, as all three games end up looking graphically on level, compared to the old games that saw a gradual development through the years they were made.
-Like I mentioned, the level complexity increases throughout and Spyro 3 features the most ambitious and large level designs of the three, really quite impressive stuff!
+Like I mentioned, the level complexity increases throughout and Spyro 3 features the most ambitious and large level designs of the three, quite impressive stuff!

 Unlike the Crash Bandicoot trilogy though, the Spyro trilogy has gone for an Unreal Engine 4 powered graphics engine.
 It's a risky affair, as we have seen various degrees of expertise on the engine.
-Bandai Namco coming to mind as opting for disappointingly low resolution boosts for the powerful consoles PS4 Pro and XB1X.
+Bandai Namco coming to mind as opting for disappointingly low-resolution boosts for the powerful consoles PS4 Pro and XB1X.
 Spyro follows this trend sadly, ending up at a rather sparingly 1440p on the X and Pro and it runs 30fps with annoying frame pacing issues too.

-Although the levels are beautifully realised in their design, retaining the soft coloured and fairly sparse minor detail, I would have liked to have seen more of a visual jump on the most powerful console in terms of resolution or framerate.
+Although the levels are beautifully realised in their design, keeping the soft colours and sparse minor detail, I would have liked to have seen more of a visual jump on the most powerful console in terms of resolution or framerate.
 It ends up looking a little soft when compared to other 4K enhanced games.
 The frame pacing makes the game look like it's jumping frames every now and then and really should have been launched without this oversight.
 It has yet to be fixed in patches too.

 Audio

 Sound is nothing majorly noteworthy, but all the old familiar sounds are here and are instantly recognisable.
 With a large emphasis on magical and sparkly sounds, also the little egg thief's taunting laughter comes back as the most memorable one!
-This time around it's all in surround, helping to give you a more spatial awareness as to where sounds are coming from.
+This time around it's all in surround, helping to give you a more spatial awareness as to where sounds are coming from.The music mind you, I always really enjoyed with my experience of the original game.
+Memorable and atmospheric tracks, that former co-founder and drummer of Police fame, Stewart Copeland made for all the three PS1 games.
+He made them after he walked through each level to get the atmosphere right for each music track, and they really suit each level too!

 This time around it's cleverly remastered and sounds just like how I remember them, albeit with a richer audio experience and more clever use of dynamic volume and reverb when things are happening ingame.
 You can switch to the old PS1 music tracks too, if you really want to go old school, but like the Halo 1 and 2 remasters, the new music score is done so well and updates it to a better experience to my ears.
-While still retaining the great background melodies and unique sound Spyro soundtracks had.
+While still keeping the great background melodies and unique sound Spyro soundtracks had.